 Plays Kim Bum Soo's Beautiful Song

 Although there are some stereotypical K-drama plot devices in this show it's the genuine and sincere acting of all the principals that makes Stairway to Heaven so memorable.
+You can watch on Viki as of this writing, but also buy a DVD set on Amazon for posterity.

 ~~~~~~~